“Brand-new, heaven-sent resort with stylish hotel rooms and self-catering villas, kids club, playground and pools, 10 minutes from Cascais”

 The self-catering villas come with full kitchens plus seating for up to 6, rates include a welcome pack of goodies, and you can arrange for groceries to be delivered.
 You can also choose to have all meals in the restaurants or collect a breakfast box.

 Martinhal Cascais is perfect for children aged 10 and under.
-With wonderful child-friendly service, kids play spaces beside the restaurants, kids and baby menus, a kids club for 2 age groups, and a superb playground, it was a real wrench to leave!
+With wonderful child-friendly service, kids play spaces beside the restaurants, kids and baby menus, a kids club for 2 age groups (included in the rates during the winter months), and a superb playground, it was a real wrench to leave!
 All children get a welcome pack with a present and a cap inside.
 And, best of all, there are a choice of pools in 3 locations across the site.

 Teenagers are less catered for on-site (though the spa does have teen treatments), but there are lots of activities nearby: Lisbon, Sintra and Cascais are easy day trips, and there are great beaches and watersports a short taxi ride away.